ekochmar/ekochmar.github.io/publications.md

 - Zafar Gilani, **Ekaterina Kochmar**, and Jon Crowcroft (2017).
 _Classification of Twitter Accounts into Automated Agents and Human Users_.
 In Proceedings of the 9th IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM 2017).
-This research was **featured** in University of Cambridge [research news](https://www.cam.ac.uk/research/news/celebrity-twitter-accounts-display-bot-like-behaviour), [International Business Times](https://www.ibtimes.com/twitter-celebrity-accounts-behave-bots-not-humans-study-finds-2573318) and [Scientific American](https://www.scientificamerican.com/podcast/episode/celebrities-tweet-like-bots/).
+This research was **featured** in [University of Cambridge research news](https://www.cam.ac.uk/research/news/celebrity-twitter-accounts-display-bot-like-behaviour), [International Business Times](https://www.ibtimes.com/twitter-celebrity-accounts-behave-bots-not-humans-study-finds-2573318) and [Scientific American](https://www.scientificamerican.com/podcast/episode/celebrities-tweet-like-bots/).
 [[paper](https://www.repository.cam.ac.uk/bitstream/handle/1810/298180/main.pdf?sequence=3)]

-<a name="2017"></a>
+<a name="2016"></a>
 # 2016
 - Aurelie Herbelot and **Ekaterina Kochmar** (2016).
 _‘Calling on the classical phone’: a distributional model of adjective-noun errors in learners’ English_.